Inheritance tax and estate planning advice and solutions

 - Making gifts to family, loved ones and charities

-- Taking out a life insurance policy to cover the tax bill
+- Taking out a life insurance policy, written in trust, to cover the tax bill

 Book a no-obligation consultation